Getting help for Addiction & Substance Abuse in Ellesmere-Port

 Medical Alcohol and Drug Detox

-Detox is a treatment that intends to break both the physical and psychological addiction caused by drug and alcohol misuse.
-A medical detox can be defined as medically-assisted, as often detox medication is provided to alleviate many of the dangerous symptoms associated with withdrawal.
-Detox medication is not always necessary, and is usually confined to those who are dependent on alcohol, opiates, benzodiazepines, and barbiturates.
+Detox is a treatment designed to bring an end to the psychological and physical addiction caused by alcohol and drug misuse.
+A medical detox aides in safely getting individuals through the worst of withdrawal, by using detox medication, it eliminates any dangerous symptoms and reduces cravings that may result from sudden withdrawal.
+Detox medication is not always necessary, and is often only recommended for those who are dependent on barbiturates, opiates, benzodiazepines, and alcohol.

-Medical professionals will decide if a medically-assisted detox is necessary, with additional considerations around the person’s needs and any existing mental health conditions.
+Medical professionals will decide whether a medically-assisted detox is required, with special considerations around the individuals needs and any existing mental health conditions.
 It is recommended that the detox phase takes place within a residential setting, so that withdrawal symptoms and health complications can be monitored by medical professionals.

 Therapy for Alcohol and Drug Addiction

-After completing detox the individual will begin the rehabilitation phase.
-Clinicians ensure that treatment is person centered by utilising a range of therapeutic models.
-One-to-one sessions should explore psychotherapy in the form of Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT), amongst others.
+The rehabilitation phase begins once the individual completes their detox.
+Clinicians should utilise a wide variety of therapeutic models to allow for personalised treatment.
+Usually one-to-one sessions utilise psychotherapy in the form of Dialectical Behavioural Therapy (DBT) and Cognitive Behavioural Therapy (CBT), amongst others.
 Group sessions should usually take the form of talking therapies, but may also include other forms of psychotherapy such as Art Therapy, Drama Therapy, and Meditation.
-The aim is to provide the optimal environment that allows the individual to explore new ways of thinking, bond with peers and seek healthy, rewarding stimuli without the need for drugs or alcohol.
+The aim is to create the optimal environment that allows the individual to explore new ways of thinking, bond with peers and seek healthy, rewarding stimuli without the need for drugs or alcohol.

 How Long is Rehab?